vimeh/gridcore/PROGRESS.md

 - 2025-01-04: Extended VimAction types with structuralInsert and structuralDelete
 - 2025-01-04: Integrated StructuralEngine with vim command execution
 - 2025-01-04: Added comprehensive tests for vim command integration (37 tests passing)
+- 2025-08-05: ✅ COMPLETED Phase 4 implementation
+- 2025-08-05: Created comprehensive UI event system with StructuralUIEvent types and StructuralOperationManager
+- 2025-08-05: Built StructuralOperationFeedback component with visual cell highlighting and animations
+- 2025-08-05: Implemented ProgressIndicator component for long-running operations with cancel support
+- 2025-08-05: Created WarningDialog component with severity-based styling and auto-hide features
+- 2025-08-05: Built ConfirmationDialog component with operation-specific messaging and theme support
+- 2025-08-05: Enhanced SpreadsheetController with async structural operations and UI feedback integration
+- 2025-08-05: Wrote comprehensive integration tests for all UI components (100+ test cases)
+- 2025-08-05: Created example web integration with platform-specific rendering and CSS styling

 ## Blockers
 - See BLOCKERS.md for details